Disney’s theme parks had Bag Checks as far back as I can remember. But since late 2015 metal detectors have been added to the security lineup.

 - Other items that they determine may be harmful or disruptive

-The the above bold text is mine to emphasize the big things that they are looking for.
+The above bold text is mine to emphasize the big things that they are looking for.

 Security Check Locations